 Roads are essential infrastructure for attracting investment and development in the municipal area.
-They are also a catalyst for mobility of people and goods within the municipal area.
+They are also a catalyst for the mobility of people and goods within the municipal area.
 Ingquza Hill is traversed by the R61 which links Port St Johns to Durban.
-This route runs through both of the commercial centres of the area namely Lusikisiki and Flagstaff.
-This regional road serves as access road in and around the central business districts and main road to towns nearby such as Bizana and Port St John’s.
+This route runs through both of the commercial centers of the area namely Lusikisiki and Flagstaff.
+This regional road serves as an access road in and around the central business districts and the main road to towns nearby such as Bizana and Port St John’s.

-This road is in poor condition and is not adequately maintained and evidence suggests that there is gradual decline in its condition (Qaukeni IDP, 2004).
+This road is in poor condition and is not adequately maintained and evidence suggests that there is a gradual decline in its condition (Qaukeni IDP, 2004).
 The majority of roads are district roads and are poorly maintained, especially the roads in rural areas.
 Most of the access roads are not tarred and have no road markings or signs.
-Potholes, standing water and lack of loading and off-loading facilities for passengers reduce the level of service and capacity of the roads in the municipal area.
+Potholes, standing water, and lack of loading and off-loading facilities for passengers reduce the level of service and capacity of the roads in the municipal area.

 The annual budget set aside for maintenance in the last financial period was below the acceptable standard.
-Resources need to be deployed to address critical areas such as road conditions, road markings and traffic signs.
-There is also a need to do resealing as prescribed by pavement management system to avoid the deterioration level.
+Resources need to be deployed to address critical areas such as road conditions, road markings, and traffic signs.
+There is also a need to do resealing as prescribed by the pavement management system to avoid the deterioration level.
 There is an urgent need to improve all roads within the municipality.

 There are airports listed for Bizana and Lusikisiki.